queengooborg/OpenTag3D/README.md

 ## Previous Considerations

-These are topics that are commonly brought up when learning about OpenTag.
+These are topics that are commonly brought up when learning about OpenTag3D.
 Below is a quick summary of each topic, and why we decided to settle on the standards we defined.

 - NTAG216 vs MIFARE:
   - NTAG216 is compatible with smartphones and has slightly more usable memory than MIFARE tags
-  - MIFARE uses about 25% of memory to encrypt data, preventing read/write operations, which is not applicable for OpenTag because of the open-source nature
+  - MIFARE uses about 25% of memory to encrypt data, preventing read/write operations, which is not applicable for OpenTag3D because of the open-source nature
 - JSON vs Memory Map:
   - Formats such as JSON (human-readable text) takes up considerably more more memory than memory mapped.
 For example, defining something like Printing Temperature would be `PrintTemp:225` which is 13 bytes, instead of storing a memory mapped 2-byte number.
 Tokens could be reduced, but that also defeats the purpose of using JSON in the first place, which is often for readability.
   - NTAG216 tags only have 888 bytes of usable memory, which would be eaten up quickly
 - Lookup Tables
-  - OpenTag does NOT use lookup tables, which would be too difficult to maintain due to the decentralized nature of this standard.
+  - OpenTag3D does NOT use lookup tables, which would be too difficult to maintain due to the decentralized nature of this standard.
   - Lookup tables can quickly become outdated, which would require regular updates to tag readers to make sure they've downloaded the most recent table.
   - Storing lookup tables consumes more memory on the device that reads tags
   - On-demand lookup (via the internet) would require someone to host a database.
-Hosting this data would have costs associated with it, and would also put the control of the entire OpenTag format in the hands of a single person/company
+Hosting this data would have costs associated with it, and would also put the control of the entire OpenTag3D format in the hands of a single person/company
   - Rather than representing data as a number (such as "company #123 = Example Company), the plain-text company name should be used instead